clavisound/SlimLoRa/README.md

 # Customization

 `#define MAC_REQUESTS` enables MAC requests for `DeviceTime` and `LinkCheck`.
-Comment it out to gain 397 bytes of program flash and 9 bytes of RAM.
+Comment it to gain 397 bytes of program flash and 9 bytes of RAM.
 `#define SLIM_DEBUG_VARS` enables a `lora.LoRaWANreceived` variable to check if you received a MAC command, a downlink, a Join Accept message in the 1st or 2nd window, or a downlink in the 1st or 2nd window.

 # PROGMEM

 It seems that when using PROGMEM for memory operations, the AVR's current consumption increases, and the speed is lower.
-If you have 336 bytes of SRAM to spare, you can comment out `#define SLIMLORA_USE_PROGMEM` to gain speed and lower current consumption.
+If you have 336 bytes of SRAM to spare, you can comment `#define SLIMLORA_USE_PROGMEM` to gain speed and lower current consumption.

 ---